PIER NORTH REDEVELOPMENT:

 The hotel’s Pier Tower, which was badly damaged in 2017’s Hurricane Irma and has not re-opened, will be repaired and restored giving new life to this local icon.
 The Pier Top will also re-open as a lounge.
 The hotel’s grand entrance has been redrawn to provide a long entranceway that wraps around our storied banyan tree and will provide amazing views.
 There will also be a new 10-story hotel building added just north of the Tower replacing the current hotel rooms that exist in the lower lanai buildings that encircle the property.
 In addition to the new hotel building, Pier Sixty-Six plans to expand and enhance the current programming to include a new signature restaurant overlooking the water, an expanded fitness center, additional event and ballroom spaces including a rooftop lawn, and two-tier pool deck with separate adult-only and family-friendly pools.

 In addition to the hotel renovation, the proposed new plan includes brand new residential offerings including four low-rise waterfront villa buildings, two 11-story condominium buildings, and 12 single-family homes.
 The new condominium buildings will replace the existing surface parking lot.
 In the base of those buildings, there are planned spaces for restaurants, shops, and offices that will create a new Marina Promenade that runs along the waterway.

 Four low-rise residential villa buildings will go up on the northern portion of the property along the Mercedes River.

-Pier Sixty-Six Marina, Pelican Landing, Grille 66 & Bar, and the hotel’s marina-front Panorama Ballroom are not included within this proposed plan and will remain.
-Pelican Landing plans to begin renovations next year to expand the waterfront restaurant, but will remain open throughout the expansion.
+Pier Sixty-Six Marina, Pelican Landing, Grille 66 & Bar, and the hotel’s marina-front Panorama Ballroom are not included within this proposed plan and will remain open throughout the expansion.